Głogów Małopolski: History

-The history of Głogów begins on April 22, 1570, when a local nobleman Krzysztof Glowa of Nowosielce (Jelita coat of arms) issued a document, upon which a brand new town called Głowów was to be founded in a forest along a merchant route to Sandomierz.
+The history of Głogów begins on April 22, 1570, when a local nobleman Krzysztof Głowa of Nowosielce (Jelita coat of arms) issued a document, upon which a brand new town called Głowów was to be founded in a forest along a merchant route to Sandomierz.
 According to Glowa's plans, the town was to become an ideal Renaissance urban center, competing with the nearby Rzeszow.
 Architects, employed by Glowa, designed a large market square (168/168 meters), with plots for 40 houses.
 Furthermore, special plots were fashioned for gardens, church, rectory, bath house, hospital, mill, brewery and folwark.
-According to the original plans, Głowów was to have 200 houses, whose residents were to be exempted from taxes for 20 years.
+According to the original plans, Głogów was to have 200 houses, whose residents were to be exempted from taxes for 20 years.
 Two fairs a year were planned, markets took place every Tuesday, and the inhabitants were permitted to brew their own beer.
 The shape of the municipal government and court was based on Magdeburg rights town law.

 After the death of Krzysztof Glowa, the town belonged to Castellan of Sandomierz Mikolaj Spytko Ligeza of Bobrek (Polkozic coat of arms).
 The new owner confirmed all privileges, granting new ones.
 Ligeza founded a wooden parish church with a bell tower (1630), a hospital for the poor, and a wooden town hall (1636).
 After a Crimean Tatars raid (1624), the town was surrounded by a protective rampart with several towers, whose traces are still visible in some spots.
 Mikolaj Ligeza died in 1637, and after his death, Głowów, together with Rzeszów and Sędziszów Małopolski was captured by the Zaslawski family.
 Soon afterwards, it passed into the hands of the Lubomirski family, which owned it for 150 years, and changed the name to Głogów.